-Don’t look at the long list of ingredients for this cipollini tart and think for a minute this is a difficult recipe, because it’s not.
-It’s without a doubt one of the finest recipes on our blog.
-I’ve made if for what seems like a ballroom full of guests and no one can ever seem to get enough.
+Don’t look at the long list of ingredients for this onion and blue cheese tart and think for a minute this is a difficult recipe.
+Because it’s not.
+It’s without a doubt one of the finest recipes on LC.
+I’ve made it for what seems like a ballroom full of guests and no one can ever seem to get enough.

 I do have one small caveat, though.
 Bleu de Gex isn’t the easiest cheese to find.
 Do some investigative work in your local markets, because the difference it makes is noticeable.
 If you can’t find it, Stilton subs nicely.–David Leite

-Bleu de Gex.
+Bleu de Gex cheese.
 Wondering what the heck is that?
 To be truthful, we asked ourselves the same thing the first time we encountered this recipe.
 More importantly, we also asked where can we find it?
 A scouring of New York City cheese shops left us empty-handed.
 (Well, not really, as we had a refrigerator full of some truly lovely cheeses…) If, like us, you can’t find the marvelous Bleu de Gex cheese, fret not.
-You can order it from iGourmet.com.
+You can order it online.
 Or you can substitute Bleu d’Auvergne (another elusive cheese) or good old Stilton.
 Trust us, your tart will still be delicious, creamy, and requested time and again by friends and family.
 Any leftover blue cheese can be used to make this divine broccoli and blue cheese gratin.

 - 1 1/2 pounds cipollini, boiling, or large pearl onions, peeled* (see *How to peel cipollini onions below) and quartered

 - 1/4 cup extra-virgin olive oil